 - 1. Exempt Irish Resident means the categories of persons Resident in the Republic of Ireland or Ordinarily Resident in the Republic of Ireland (the State), as listed below, that are exempt from tax on the occurrence of a chargeable event where a Relevant Declaration has been provided to the Company (to the extent applicable).
-In all cases where an investor considers they may be an Exempt Irish Resident they should contact their own taxation advisers to ensure that they meet all necessary requirements: - (i) an intermediary, including a nominee, for a Foreign Person; - (ii) a qualifying management company within the meaning of section 739B TCA; - (iii) a specified company within the meaning of section 734 TCA; - (iv) an investment undertaking within the meaning of section 739B of the TCA; - (v) an investment limited partnership under the meaning of section 739J of the TCA; - (vi) an exempt approved scheme or a retirement annuity contract or trust scheme within the provisions of sections 774, 784 or 785 TCA; - (vii) a company carrying on life business within the meaning of section 706 TCA; - (viii) a special investment scheme within the meaning of section 737 TCA; - (ix) a unit trust to which section 731(5)(a) TCA applies; - (x) a charity entitled to an exemption from income tax or corporation tax under section 207(1)(b) TCA; - a person entitled to exemption from income tax and capital gains tax under section 784A(2) TCA, section 787I TCA or section 848E TCA and the units held are assets of an approved retirement fund, an approved minimum retirement fund, a special savings incentive account or a personal retirement savings account (as defined in section 787A TCA); - (xii) the Courts Service; - (xiii) a Credit Union;
+In all cases where an investor considers they may be an Exempt Irish Resident they should contact their own taxation advisers to ensure that they meet all necessary requirements: - (i) an intermediary, including a nominee, for a Foreign Person; - (ii) a qualifying management company within the meaning of section 739B TCA; - (iii) a specified company within the meaning of section 734 TCA; - (iv) an investment undertaking within the meaning of section 739B of the TCA; - (v) an investment limited partnership under the meaning of section 739J of the TCA; - (vi) an exempt approved scheme or a retirement annuity contract or trust scheme within the provisions of sections 774, 784 or 785 TCA; - (vii) a company carrying on life business within the meaning of section 706 TCA; - (viii) a special investment scheme within the meaning of section 737 TCA; - (ix) a unit trust to which section 731(5)(a) TCA applies; - (x) a charity entitled to an exemption from income tax or corporation tax under section 207(1)(b) TCA; - a person entitled to exemption from income tax and capital gains tax under section 784A(2) TCA, section 787I TCA or section 848E TCA and the units held are assets of an approved retirement fund, an approved minimum retirement fund, a special savings incentive account or a personal retirement savings account (as defined in section 787A TCA); - (xii) the Courts Service; - (xiii) a Credit Union; - (xiv) a company within the charge to corporation tax under section 739G(2) TCA, but only where the fund is a money market fund; - (xv) a company within the charge to corporation tax under section 110(2) TCA;

-- (xiv) a company within the charge to corporation tax under section 739G(2) TCA, but only where the fund is a money market fund; - (xv) a company within the charge to corporation tax under section 110(2) TCA; - (xvi) the National Treasury Management Agency or a Fund investment vehicle within the meaning of section 739A(6)(kb) TCA; - (xvii) the National Asset Management Agency; - (xviii) the National Pensions Reserve Fund Commission or a Commission investment vehicle (within the meaning given by section 2 of the National Pensions Reserve Fund Act 2000 as amended); - (xix) the State acting through the National Pensions Reserve Fund Commission or a Commission investment vehicle within the meaning given by section 2 of the National Pensions Reserve Fund Act 2000 (as amended); and - (xx) any other person as may be approved by the directors from time to time provided the holding of Shares by such person does not result in a potential liability to tax arising to the Company in respect of that Shareholder under Part 27, Chapter 1A of the TCA in respect of each of which the appropriate declaration set out in Schedule 2B TCA or otherwise and such other information evidencing such status is in the possession of the Company on the appropriate date.
+- (xvi) the National Treasury Management Agency or a Fund investment vehicle within the meaning of section 739A(6)(kb) TCA; - (xvii) the National Asset Management Agency; - (xviii) the National Pensions Reserve Fund Commission or a Commission investment vehicle (within the meaning given by section 2 of the National Pensions Reserve Fund Act 2000 as amended); - (xix) the State acting through the National Pensions Reserve Fund Commission or a Commission investment vehicle within the meaning given by section 2 of the National Pensions Reserve Fund Act 2000 (as amended); - (xx) any other person as may be approved by the directors from time to time provided the holding of Shares by such person does not result in a potential liability to tax arising to the Company in respect of that Shareholder under Part 27, Chapter 1A of the TCA; and - (xxi) the Motor Insurer's Bureau of Ireland in respect of an investment made by it of moneys paid to the Motor Insurers Insolvency Compensation Fund under the Insurance Act 1964 (amended by the Insurance (Amendment) Act 2018).

+in respect of each of which the appropriate declaration set out in Schedule 2B TCA or otherwise and such other information evidencing such status is in the possession of the Company on the appropriate date.